smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 `DateTime` and `Blob` implements different serialization/deserialization format for human-readable and non-human redable format.

+# Terminology
+- Builder
+ Refers to data types prefixed with `Builder`, which converts itself into a corresponding data type upon being built. e.g. `aws_sdk_dynamodb::input::PutItemInput`.
+- serde
+  Refers to `serde` crate.
+- `Serialize`
+  Refers to `Serialize` trait avaialble on `serde` crate.
+- `Deserialize`
+  Refers to `Deserialize` trait available on `serde` crate.
+-

 # Use Case
 Users have requested `serde` traits to be implemented on data types implemented in rust SDK.
 We have created this RFC with following use cases in mind.